TwinFan/XPMP2/README.md

 Concepts like the syntax of the `xsb_aircraft.txt` file or certainly the idea of an multi-pass matching to find a good model are retained, though re-implemented.

-Added is support for synchronizing planes across the network with the remote machines running the included [**XPMP2 Remote Client**](#XPMP2-Remote-Client-Synchronizing-Planes-across-the-Network).

 XPMP2 does no longer call any OpenGL function and hence does not require to be linked to an OpenGL library.
 The included XPMP2 Remote Client and XPMP2-Sample applications do not link to OpenGL.